srivastavayushi/EdiQL/README.md

 You can check out the application at : **https://edi-ql.vercel.app/**

-The application fulfils all the requirements that were mentioned by team Atlan.
+EdiQL fulfils all the requirements that were mentioned by team Atlan.

 You can run different queries on the table and view data of each table.
 The queries are : ALTER TABLE, ANALYZE, CREATE VIEW, DROP TABLE